The Seal of Milesius, the official seal of the Ó Súilleabháin Clann of Munster.

 On December 13, 2017, the Feast day of St. Lucy, the Patron Saint of the Ó Súilleabháin MhicRaith of Doire Chonaire and Dunderry Castle, the following amended arms were granted to me by Don Alfonso Ceballos Escalera y Gil, Marques de la Floresta, the Rey de Armas of Castile and Leon, reflecting the native title, The Ó Súilleabháin Mór, Prince of Munster, (Prionsa na Mumhan):

-Personal arms of The Ó Súilleabháin Mór, illustrated by Dr. Joseph MacNeil Crews, "El Leon Blanco", Persevante de Armas of Don Alfonso Ceballos Escalera y Gil, Marques de Floresta, and Rey de Armas de Castile y Leon
+Personal Arms of The Ó Súilleabháin Mór, as designed by Dr. Joseph MacNeal Crews, the Persevante of Don Alfonso Ceballos Escalera y Gil, Marques de la Floresta, the Rey de Armas of Castile and Leon, and the Official Chief Herald of the The Ó Súilleabháin Clann of Munster.

 Over the next few years, I was invited to join several noble associations in Spain including the Maestranza de Caballería de Segovia (Castilla y Leon) [A member organization of the Order of Isabella the Catholic] and the Noble Compañia de Ballesteros Hijosdalgo de San Felipe y Santiago.